 Search engines, the internet and cheap powerful hardware have drastically changed the way humans deal with information.
-Whereas thirty years ago librarians were still classifying books and articles using subject codes, nowadays search technology has become ubiquitous on desktop computers and mobile devices.
-This course covers both the theory and practice of the field of Information Retrieval, with a focus on to textual content (the courses 4343AUDIO and 4343MMIRL focus on audiovisual content).
+Whereas thirty years ago librarians were still classifying books and articles using subject codes, nowadays search technology is available to everyone, everywhere, and in many different contexts.
+We all use search engines on a daily basis to find relevant information.
+Not only on the web (e.g. with Google or chatGPT), but also in e-commerce websites (e.g. Bol.com), social media platforms (e.g. Twitter), travel portals (e.g. Booking), entertainment apps (e.g. Spotify), and our email clients.
+This course covers both the theory and practice of the field of Information Retrieval, with a focus on textual content.

 2. Evaluation and test collections

 3. Boolean retrieval, indexing and compression

 5. Neural IR and Transformers for ranking 1